valchau/Mission_to_Mars/README.md

 Robin, with our help, is now ready to perform full web-scraping and data analysis project for the mission to Mars.
 She’s learned to identify HTML elements on a page, identify their id and class attributes, and to use this knowledge to extract information via both automated browsing with Splinter and HTML parsing with Beautiful Soup.
 She’s also learned to scrape various types of information.
 These include HTML tables and recurring elements, like multiple news articles on a webpage.

 ## Results
+# Questions
+* How many months exist on Mars?
+      There are 12 months on Mars.

+* How many Martian (and not Earth) days worth of data exist in the scraped dataset?
+     There are  1867  Martian days worth of data here

+* What are the coldest and the warmest months on Mars (at the location of Curiosity)?
+To answer this question:
+* Find the average the minimum daily temperature for all of the months.

+* Plot the results as a bar chart.

+Which months have the lowest and the highest atmospheric pressure on Mars?
+To answer this question:
+Find the average the daily atmospheric pressure of all the months.
+Plot the results as a bar chart.
+About how many terrestrial (Earth) days exist in a Martian year?
+To answer this question:
+Consider how many days elapse on Earth in the time that Mars circles the Sun once.
+Visually estimate the result by plotting the daily minimum temperature.